-As soon as we are notified by the Accountant in Bankruptcy that the award of sequestration has been made and that your case has been allocated to us to administer, we will write to you asking you to contact this office to arrange a suitable time for an initial telephone interview.
+Where we are notified by the Accountant in Bankruptcy (AiB) that sequestration has been made and your case is allocated to us we will write to you asking you to contact this office to arrange a suitable time for an initial telephone interview.
 If your sequestration is as a result of a creditor petition you will also be asked to complete a Form 10 – Statement of Assets and Liabilities and return it to this office prior to your interview.

 The interview is designed to confirm your circumstances and to obtain any further information that we may require from you.
-We will also during that interview explain to you your rights and obligations as an undischarged debtor and to answer any questions you may have.
-Your rights and obligations are detailed in the publication, ‘Debtor’s Guide’, which is issued by the Accountant in Bankruptcy and is available on their website at http://www.aib.gov.uk/sites/default/files/Debtor’s%20guide%20-%20Sept%202013.pdf
+We will also during that interview explain to you your rights and obligations as an undischarged debtor (the formal term for a person who has been made bankrupt) and to answer any questions you may have.
+Your rights and obligations are detailed in the publication, ‘Debtor’s Guid’, which is issued by the Accountant in Bankruptcy (AiB) and is available on their website at https://www.aib.gov.uk/accountant-bankruptcy-aib-debtors-guide-covid-19-version-27-may-2020

 In the first instance the Trustee will assess the value of your share in the property and discuss and decide with you what is to happen to your share.
 As all cases are different, your case will be assessed on its own set of circumstances, but in all cases the Trustee will ask for a valuation of the property to be carried out.
 The Trustee will also contact your mortgage provider to find out the outstanding amount due to them.

 We will write to you with your options.